 XFOIL Is a development of Professor Mark Drela, at the M.I.T.
 It is a mono-element 2D panel method software, it has a rather old interface and his use is not easy to learn, anyway it is open-source and can be embedded into other softwares.
 Includes some ways of viscid flow simulation, boundary layer behavior and separation (also leading and trailing edge bubbles).
 It is probably the most widely used foil software and clearly the preferred choice for the aerodynamicists.

 XFLR5 Is an implementation of XFOIL for Windows also developed by André Deperrois that includes a 3D panel method for small aircraft and wings/foils design.
-It has a graphical and very easy to learn interface so is the natural introduction to XFOIL.
+With a graphical and very easy to learn interface, is the natural introduction to XFOIL.
 Allows animated analysis for a range of variations applied to any design variable (i.e. angle of attack, etc.).
 Very popular between aeromodelists and foil designers.
 2D analysis is mono-element but 3D analysis allows multiple bodies.

 AVL is a 3D Vortex Lattice Model software developed also by Professor Mark Drela from the M.I.T.
 It's intended for small aircraft design.

 FoilSim is an applet developed by NASA with educational purposes.
 Some simple 2D shapes can be examined varying different parameters.
 A complete user's manual and aerodynamic explanations are also included with the applet.
-It can be downloaded as a standalone application.
+Can be downloaded as a standalone application.

 Sailcut is a sail design and plotting software which allows you to design and visualise your own sail and compute the accurate development of all panels in flat sheets.